-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 16.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on August 26.

 (CNN) — If you're planning a trip to Australia, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.